Content-based assessment options. Functions and types of assessments. Problems of psychology of young children educational materials

 Children: It is important to learn how to evaluate your work.

-Teacher: What will change in your learning activities if you learn this?
+Teacher: What will change in your educational activities if you learn this?

-Children: I will be able to understand why I made a mistake and what to do in order not to be mistaken again.
+Children: I will be able to understand why I made a mistake and what to do so as not to make mistakes again.

-The purpose of the second stage of the experimental work was the formation of the ability to operate with standards.
+The goal of stage II of the experimental work was to develop the ability to operate with standards.

-For example, in a math lesson, students were asked to evaluate the work of a student who was asked to draw a rectangle with sides of 7 cm and 4 cm.
+For example, in a mathematics lesson, students were asked to evaluate the work of a student who was asked to draw a rectangle with sides of 7 cm and 4 cm.

-The task was completed without respecting the dimensions of the length and width of the rectangle.
+The task was completed without observing the dimensions of the length and width of the rectangle.

-The opinions of the students were divided, some argued that the student completed the task correctly (drawn a rectangle), others did not, because. not all conditions of the assignment are met.
-And what to do in this case, when evaluating the work, the children do not know.
+The opinions of the students were divided, some argued that the student completed the task correctly (drew a rectangle), others did not, because not all task conditions are met.
+And the children do not know what to do in this case when evaluating work.

-Several people offered to evaluate the final result (the rectangle is drawn), not paying attention to the mistakes made.
+Several people suggested evaluating the final result (the rectangle is drawn), without paying attention to the mistakes made.

-After the discussion, the teacher explained to the students that in order to evaluate the work, it is necessary to compare it with the standard - a correctly executed sample (the sample is hung on the blackboard).
+After the discussion, the teacher explained to the students that in order to evaluate the work they need to compare it with a standard - a correctly completed sample (the sample is posted on the board).

 Here is a fragment of the lesson:

-Teacher: Why is this particular drawing the standard, because both are essentially correct?
+Teacher: Why is this particular drawing the standard, since both are essentially correct?

-Children: Because here on 1 drawing all these conditions are met.
+Children: Because here in drawing 1 all these conditions are met.

 Teacher: Yes, this drawing is correct, it corresponds to the task.
-Could the first decision become the standard?
+Could the first solution become a standard?
 What needs to be done for this?

-Teacher: You see, it turned out that both tasks can be standards, but in different cases.
-Make a conclusion in which case the work performed can be considered a standard?
+Teacher: You see, it turns out that both tasks can be standards, but in different cases.
+Conclude in what case the work performed can be considered a standard?

-Children: The standard can be such work that corresponds to the task.
+Children: The standard can be the work that corresponds to the task.

-So the students in the Russian language lesson, after the previous task, were offered one more thing:
+So, in a Russian language lesson, after the previous task, students were given one more task:

 Insert the missing letters, select the test word: